jantonioavalos/jantonioavalos/src/content/posts/case-study-my-portfolio.md

 3. Show at least two **blog posts** for colleagues and UX community
 4. Create a resources page to **bring traffic** and back-links to the website
 5. Position the website in the **first page of search** results for recruiters and colleagues
-6. Conserve **full control** on the User Interface and Information Architecture for personalization and performance improvements
+6. Conserve **full control** on the User Interface and Information Architecture for personalisation and performance improvements
 7. Install **analytics tools** to learn more on web metrics, heat maps, A/B tests and journey analysis.

-**TK.** Check objectives by the end of each chapter.

 ---